A compartment syndrome occurs when the muscles swell too big for the surrounding sheath and can be acute or chronic.

 What can the athlete do?

+If it is particularly painful then seek professional medical advice.
+An acute compartment syndrome can be a medical emergency as muscle and nerve damage can occur.
 Rest until pain has gone.
 Work the upper body instead or swim if this can be done pain free.
 Apply ice or cold therapy for 20 minutes every two hours.
 Ice should not be applied directly to the skin but wrap in a wet tea towel.
 Wearing a compression support may also help reduce the swelling and support the muscle.

 What can a sports injury specialist do?